 Urban Frame - Type A & B is assigned to properties close to the core but without the same level of character.
 A number of properties have been developed on Vincent Street and Carr Place up to 8 storeys already.
-In order to provide transition between the Village, Urban Frame and Cityscape building heights between 6 and 14 storeys are proposed. maintain consistency with future developments, it is appropriate to assign an 8 storey height limit for this precinct.
+In order to maintain consistency with future developments, it is appropriate to assign an 8 storey height limit for this precinct.